falconjhc/MFU-Net/README.md

 # Max Fusion U-Net (MFU-Net) for multi-modal cardiac anatomy and pathology segmentation

-Implementation of the **NFU-Net** model to perform multi-modal caridac anatomy and pathology segmentation.
+Implementation of the **MFU-Net** model to perform multi-modal caridac anatomy and pathology segmentation.
 For further details please see our [paper], accepted in [MICCAI-2020 Workshop: MyoPS-20].

 Python dependencies to run the code is listed in the file 'requirements.txt'.